kychanbp/credit_risk_mgmt_fintech/docs/source/prediction/intervention_response.md

 **Last Update:** September 2024

+## TL;DR

+You can safely ignore the following sections:

 ## Causation vs Association

 In credit risk management, distinguishing between causation and association is crucial, as teams make decisions and take actions (interventions) that can alter the system and distribution.
 While association indicates a relationship between variables, causation implies that one variable directly influences another.
 This distinction is fundamental when estimating the response to interventions.